 As they say: Get up, dress up, show up.
 Missing multiple days of class in a semester, whether excused or unexcused, can endanger earning course credit.
-As the bell rings, you are expected to be situated with necessary materials, ready to start.
+As the bell rings, you are expected to be seated and ready to start.
 If you arrive late, be polite and enter quietly without distraction.
 Absences and tardies erode your participation potential and leave you stranded on the runway while everyone else takes off.